Emotional Brain Institute (EBI)

 The Emotional Brain Institute (EBI) is a collaborative research initiative between New York University (NYU) and the Nathan S. Kline Institute for Psychiatric Research (NKI) aimed at understanding the neuroscience of emotions and their impact on behavior.

-Founded by Dr. Joseph LeDoux and Directed by Dr. Donald Wilson, the Institute is comprised of a multi-disciplinary group of researchers whose work focuses on emotion from the level of behavior to neural systems, cell activity, molecules, and genes.
+Founded by Dr. Joseph LeDoux and Directed by Dr. Catia Teixeira, the Institute is comprised of a multi-disciplinary group of researchers whose work focuses on emotion from the level of behavior to neural systems, cell activity, molecules, and genes.

 The Goals of EBI